-Critical to revenue
+Critical to Revenue

 A single unbilled BOL can have a negative cost impact to your business north of \$15,000.
 Thus, the problem of reconciliation is a critically necessary one.
 Many leaders have thrown in the proverbial towel, resigning themselves to spending significant company resources towards the ironic goal of gathering more resources for the company.

-One accountant relayed to me that over 70% of his work was exclusively on reconciliation.
-His experience is hardly an outlier.
-Across the industry, hundreds of thousands of labor hours are consumed every month.
-Imagine the growth that could be unlocked if some of those resources were applied instead to more innovation or upgraded tools in the business.
+One accountant shared that over 70% of his time was spent exclusively on reconciliation.
+That experience is hardly an outlier.
+Across the industry, hundreds of thousands of labor hours are consumed every month chasing a lost BOL.
+Imagine what could be unlocked if those resources were applied to more innovation or upgraded tools in the business.